Chapter 2 Create a naive trading strategy - a single trader process without supervision

 2.1 Objectives

-• create another supervised application inside the umbrella to store our trading strategy
+- Create another supervised application inside our umbrella to house our trading strategy.

 2.2 Initialisation